EMPLOYEE PASS PROGRAMS

 What Can You Do As An Employee?

-One of the most effective ways you as an employee to help move the implementation of any of these programs forward is to get all of your transit-riding co-workers to ask their supervisors or Human Resources Department about starting such a program.
+One of the most effective ways you as an employee can help move forward the implementation of any of these programs is to get all of your transit-riding co-workers to ask their supervisors or Human Resources Department about starting such a program.
 Internal demand is much more effective in getting your employer on-board with this program than any other tactic.